 Edmonton Police Service - Economic Crimes

-The Economic Crimes Section reviews and evaluates all complaints of fraud, false pretences, credit card offences, counterfeiting crimes, identity theft and perjury, and assigns them for further investigation as required.
+The Economic Crimes Section reviews and evaluates all complaints of fraud, false pretenses, credit card offences, counterfeiting crimes, identity theft and perjury, and assigns them for further investigation as required.

 Victims of Fraud